What Is Your Attachment Style? Attachment Theory, Explained

 - Avoidant attachment: Caregivers are not responsive, and they are often dismissive and distant, Suh explains.
 They're consistently emotionally disconnected from their child, "resulting in the child believing that their needs won't get met," Mancao says.

 - Fearful-avoidant attachment: "The type of an environment that influences a disorganized attachment involves a caregiver who is frightening or traumatizing, leading to the child to experience a deep sense of fear and a lack of trust in others despite wanting close connections," Mancao says.
 They may be neglectful or even abusive, Suh adds, such that the child develops a "poor understanding of boundaries" and is "confused about what a healthy relationship looks like."

 Caregivers are not the only ones who shape your attachment style, however.
 (This is one of many things people get wrong about attachment styles.)
 People's attachment styles may also be influenced by other significant relationships throughout their lives.
 "A person can have had a secure attachment during childhood, however, betrayals and infidelity in adulthood can lead to an insecure attachment," says Mancao.

 What is your attachment style?

-There are many online quizzes you can take to identify your own attachment style.
-Here's one attachment quiz based on the parameters studied in the scientific research, created by R. Chris Fraley, Ph.D., a psychologist at the University of Illinois who has researched attachment theory in depth.
+Here's a simple attachment style quiz to identify your own attachment style.
+You can also try this attachment test based on the parameters studied in the scientific research, created by R. Chris Fraley, Ph.D., a psychologist at the University of Illinois who has researched attachment theory in depth.